Denver Distracted Driver Accident Attorney

 Smartphones and other hand-held devices have become so ubiquitous in our daily lives that their use is now automatic and even reflexive for a broad cross-section of the population.
 As as result, the number of car accidents resulting from distracted driving has grown exponentially and represents an extremely serious situation.
 The sad fact of the matter is that the injuries routinely sustained in collisions of this type can prove permanently devastating.
 If you or a loved one has suffered severe harm due the negligence of a distracted driver, securing the services of a seasoned Denver distracted driver accident attorney is often the best way to increase the chances that fair compensation can ultimately be obtained.

-Defining Distracted Driving
+Defining Distracted Driving in Colorado

 Conducting activities that divert attention away from driving is the definition of distraction in an auto vehicle.
 Far too frequently drivers are tending to unnecessary tasks while driving, all of which are a threat to their safety as well as the safety of passengers, other motorists and pedestrians.
 In 2015, there were over 391,000 injuries and over 3,400 fatalities attributed to this problem; however, these numbers are only a fraction of the true volume, as many drivers do not reveal that they were distracted at the time of a collision.
 At any given time during the day, over 600,000 motorists are using mobile devices while behind the wheel.
 Unfortunately, despite widespread awareness of the problem, many drivers continue to allow for distractions.
 Vehicle operators are obligated to drive in a safe manner and driving while distracted significantly compromises this duty.